eventrentalsystems/ersrealtime-es6/README.md

 NOTES
 =====

-* there currently isn't a way to
+* there currently isn't a way to clean up connect and disconnect listeners, so the best option here is to create only one of each and route your application around that.